Wehrle's salamander: Geographic range

 Wehrle's salamander ranges from New York south to Virginia.
 Populations in southwestern Virginia and northwestern North Carolina were reclassified as a distinct species, the Blacksburg salamander (P. jacksoni), which has been reaffirmed by a study published in 2019.
-An isolated cave-dwelling population in Virginia was also reclassified as distinct species, the Dixie Cavern salamander (P. dixi), also reaffirmed by a study published in 2019.
+An isolated cave-dwelling population in Virginia was also reclassified as distinct species, the Dixie Caverns salamander (P. dixi), also reaffirmed by a study published in 2019.
 The population on the Cumberland Plateau, formerly considered a yellow-spotted color morph, is now considered a new species, the yellow-spotted woodland salamander (P. pauleyi), which was described during the 2019 study.

 Description

 It is bluish-black with big, scattered white spots on its back.
 Its sides are covered with white to yellow spots and blotches.
 Its belly and the ventral surface of the tail are solid gray, and the throat and upper chest usually have white or yellowish blotches.
 The species grows to a length of 10 to 17 cm.